umbraco/UmbracoDocs/umbraco-cms/fundamentals/setup/upgrading/README.md

 ## Run an unattended upgrade

-When upgrading your Umbraco project it is possible to enable the upgrade to run unattended.
+When upgrading your Umbraco project, it is possible to enable the upgrade to run unattended.
 This means that you will not need to run through the installation wizard when upgrading.

 Below you will find the steps you need to take in order to upgrade your project unattended.